JaniHarkonen/DumpEmSuite/README.md

 stocks from previous views will be handled a bit differently to avoid querying the database everytime the "bring"-filters are changed.
 Stocks will only be brought upon clicking a separate button.
 If the action would remove already color coded stocks, a modal popup will be displayed to confirm the bringing.

+### 28.5.2022
+All functionalities, aside from the extraction of stocks from a downloaded website, have been implemented to the Views using the new SQLite-approach.
+A modal popup component was created and implemented that is currently only utilized by the SymbolList when clearing stocks before bringing new ones from the previous tab.
+The SQLite-queries perform slower than previously expected, however dealing with larger datasets will probably be faster.
+It isn't clear if the datasets being operated on will be large enough to see any drastic performance when writing changes to the Workspace content, however, with the introduction of WorkspaceManager-interface changing to other database solution or even reverting to the previous file system -based solution.

+Most requests to the DatabaseController from WorkspaceManager follow the same form where the validity of the database controller object is first checked, followed by the query, ending with the returning of either the query result or a console logging of an error message and the returning of a null object, in case the query fails.
+For this reason, "request"-method was implemented to be used internally by the WorkspaceManager. "request" takes in a function that will be executed after a database controller object validity check and before the returning of the query result as described above.
+This makes it possible to create additional checks or other repetitive in a scalable way.

+Next, the development will focus on the reduction of repetitive code as well as error checking within the DatabaseController.
+Architectural choices will also be criticly examined and possibly changed elsewhere in the Workspace and its components, for example, there is a lot of repition with hooks as well as prop drilling which may be solved with better design or the usage of useContext-hooks.
+The changing of WorkspaceManager-interface's methods to static ones will also be considered.